Meet Our Members

 We both have a love of nature and animals.
 We love living in the beautiful state of Kentucky.

-Darcy McDaniel is an artist from Hazard, Kentucky, whose interest in photography began at age 13.
-In 2019 Darcy received her BFA in Art with a concentration in Photography and a minor in Sociology from Morehead State University.
-During her time at Morehead State, her work was featured in several exhibits and publications and won several awards, including the Best in Show Award and the First Place in Photography Award at the Morehead State Student Art Exhibition in Mt.
+Dominic McDaniel is an artist from Hazard, Kentucky, whose interest in photography began at age 13.
+In 2019 Dominic received his BFA in Art with a concentration in Photography and a minor in Sociology from Morehead State University.
+During his time at Morehead State, his work was featured in several exhibits and publications and won several awards, including the Best in Show Award and the First Place in Photography Award at the Morehead State Student Art Exhibition in Mt.
 Sterling, Kentucky.
-She served as the President of the Morehead State Photography Club for two years and organized the Annual Spring Showcase Student Art Exhibition at the Rowan County Art Center, sparking her interest in Arts Administration.
-Darcy received the Outstanding Junior Award and the Outstanding BFA Candidate Award for the Department of Art and Design for her work in the Photography Club.
+He served as the President of the Morehead State Photography Club for two years and organized the Annual Spring Showcase Student Art Exhibition at the Rowan County Art Center, sparking his interest in Arts Administration.
+Dominic received the Outstanding Junior Award and the Outstanding BFA Candidate Award for the Department of Art and Design for his work in the Photography Club.

-After graduation, Darcy moved to Lexington to intern with Art Inc. Kentucky and was subsequently hired by the parent company, Community Ventures, as a receptionist.
-She spent three years honing her customer service skills and exploring textile and collage art.
-Darcy doubles as a receptionist and the assistant manager at the ArtHouse Kentucky gallery, and is working on her MA in Arts Administration at the University of Kentucky.
-Her dream career would be running an arts center, as she loves working around art and artists and aspires to use art to benefit her community.
+After graduation, Dominic moved to Lexington to intern with Art Inc. Kentucky and was subsequently hired by the parent company, Community Ventures, as a receptionist.
+He spent three years honing his customer service skills and exploring textile and collage art.
+Dominic doubles as a receptionist and the assistant manager at the ArtHouse Kentucky gallery, and is working on his MA in Arts Administration at the University of Kentucky.
+His dream career would be running an arts center, as he loves working around art and artists and aspires to use art to benefit his community.

-When she is not working, Darcy’s current interests are photography, collage, video games, going on walks, and spending time with her family and friends, particularly her nephews.
+When he is not working, Dominic’s current interests are photography, collage, video games, going on walks, and spending time with his family and friends, particularly his nephews.

 Dr. Mody